astra1dev/awesome-among-us/README.md

 - [Reactor](https://github.com/NuclearPowered/Reactor) - another modding API
 - [BepInEx](https://builds.bepinex.dev/projects/bepinex_be) - modding framework used by a lot of Among Us mods and a great place to start learning how to make your own mod
 - [Version Comparisons](https://github.com/Pietrodjaowjao/AU-VersionComparisons) - view differences / compare Among Us versions to see what has changed
+- [AUWiki](https://auwiki.duikbo.at/) - documents the internal workings of Among Us
+- [sus.wiki](https://github.com/roobscoob/among-us-protocol) - writeup of the network protocol used in Among Us

 # Tools